bsezgun/revolut/revolut/README.md

 ###
 > To retrieve account :Also, this end point for the testing purposes.
 You can view account details by this end point.
   -  http://localhost:8080/revolut/bank/account/{accountType}/{accountId}
-  -  Request Type : POST
+  -  Request Type : GET
   -  Return Type  : JSON
   -  Url Parameters
       	- accountType : Account Type (USD:1,EURO:2) (Type:BigDecimal)